Milling (machining): Universal

-Is a milling machine with the facility to either have a horizontal spindle or a vertical spindle.
-The latter sometimes being on a two-axis turret enabling the spindle to be pointed in any direction on desires.
+A universal milling machine is one with the facility to either have a horizontal spindle or a vertical spindle.
+The latter sometimes being on a two-axis turret enabling the spindle to be pointed in any direction one desires.
 The two options may be driven independently or from one motor through gearing.
 In either case, as the work is generally placed in the same place for either type of operation, the mechanism for the method not being used is moved out of the way.
-In smaller machines, 'spares' may be lifted off while larger machines offer a system to retract those parts not in use.
+In smaller machines, "spares" may be lifted off while larger machines offer a system to retract those parts not in use.

 Comparative merits

 The choice between vertical and horizontal spindle orientation in milling machine design usually hinges on the shape and size of a workpiece and the number of sides of the workpiece that require machining.
 Work in which the spindle's axial movement is normal to one plane, with an endmill as the cutter, lends itself to a vertical mill, where the operator can stand before the machine and have easy access to the cutting action by looking down upon it.
 Thus vertical mills are most favored for diesinking work (machining a mould into a block of metal).
 Heavier and longer workpieces lend themselves to placement on the table of a horizontal mill.

 Prior to numerical control, horizontal milling machines evolved first, because they evolved by putting milling tables under lathe-like headstocks.
 Vertical mills appeared in subsequent decades, and accessories in the form of add-on heads to change horizontal mills to vertical mills (and later vice versa) have been commonly used.
 Even in the CNC era, a heavy workpiece needing machining on multiple sides lends itself to a horizontal machining center, while diesinking lends itself to a vertical one.